codespearhead/word-to-pdf-api/README.md

 docker compose up
 ```

-Docker compose will take a while to boot because "aspose_words" is a rather large dependency.
+Docker compose will take a while to boot because "libreoffice" is a rather large dependency.

 Flask will autoreload every time you save mre/main.py